 Depart Galway for Dublin today.
 On arrival in Dublin, you will first explore the north side of the city which offers striking monuments such as the GPO (General Post Office) on O’Connell Street & Phoenix Park, the largest public park in Europe.
 The city’s south side appears more sophisticated with its vast Georgian squares & is home to Trinity College, Dublin Castle & two Anglican Cathedrals.

 Visit EPIC- The Irish Emigration Museum.
 This is a state-of-the-art interactive experience located in the beautiful vaults of the 1820 Custom House Quarter building in Dublin’s Docklands, the original departure point for so many of Ireland’s emigrants.
 It will inspire and guide you on a journey to discover the stories of Irish emigration around the world, from early times to the modern day.

 - Overnight: 4 Star Hotel in Dublin

 OPTIONAL EVENING: Evening Entertainment at Taylors Three Rock (or similar)

-Taylor's Three Rock is a lively pub located in Rathfarnham, 30 minutes from Dublin city center.
-It hosts a fine restaurant and an excellent Irish night of music and dance.
-A ballad group (4 musicians typically) will regale visitors with ballads both happy and sad and will (after a few pints) have visitors singing along with them.
-The music is interrupted for a short while to allow guests to catch their breaths and enjoy the best of Irish Dancing - guaranteed to get feet tapping.
-A final song or two from the musicians will send the visitors into the night with fond memories of a memorable night in a Dublin Pub.
+– Supplement of € 55.00 p.p.
+Visit this lively pub in Rathfarnham for an excellent night of music and dance.
+A ballad group will regale visitors with ballads both happy and sad and will (after a few pints) have visitors singing along with them.
+The music is interrupted for a short while to enjoy the best of Irish Dancing guaranteed to get feet tapping.
+Visitors will later be sent into the night with fond memories of a memorable night in a Dublin Pub.